 I'm a highly organized, goal driven self-starter with several years’ experience in nonprofit communications, and incredible passion for empowering others and making the world a better place.
 I'd love to use my talents to create a more vibrant Nashville.
 Please feel free to peruse this site to get a better feel for me, my background, and my work.

 what I'm looking for.

+I am currently looking for a full-time position in Nashville that is challenging, fast-paced, and allows me to grow as an artist and professional.
 I have a pretty diverse background and set of interests, so my expertise spans different industries and roles.
-Here are some freelance areas I'd be interested in:
+Here are some areas I'd be interested in:

 WHAT SETS ME APART.

 I'M A SYSTEMS THINKER.
 I'm a systems thinker that has an eye for how the details interplay.
 This is what has lead me to be successful both as a (literal) mechanic, student of Urban Planning, and organizer of content strategy.

 I KNOW BETTER THAN TO TRUST ASSUMPTIONS.
 We all know how the old adage goes.
 I'm not afraid to get out and talk to people, ask questions, and validate assumptions when it comes to your audience or clientele to know who they are and what they want - so we can best communicate to and serve them.

 I'M THE WHOLE PACKAGE.
 I feel a bit arrogant just putting this on a page, but you get someone highly creative and artistically skilled who happens to be just as organized, detailed, and savvy with a spreadsheet.
 I think that's pretty rad.